-In addition to the resource-specific Bid requirements of this Section, all Supply Bids must contain the following components: Scheduling Coordinator ID Code; Resource ID; Resource Location; PNode or Aggregated Pricing Node as applicable; Energy Bid Curve; Self-Schedule component; Ancillary Services Bid; RUC Availability Bid; the Market to which the Bid applies; Trading Day to which the Bid applies; Priority Type (if any).
+In addition to the resource-specific Bid requirements of this Section, all Supply Bids must contain the following components: Scheduling Coordinator ID Code; Resource ID and Multi-Stage Generating Resource configuration ID as applicable; Resource Location; PNode or Aggregated Pricing Node as applicable; Energy Bid Curve; Self-Schedule component; Ancillary Services Bid; RUC Availability Bid; the Market to which the Bid applies; Trading Day to which the Bid applies; Priority Type (if any).
 Supply Bids offered in the CAISO Markets must be monotonically increasing.
-Energy Bids in the RTM must also contain a Bid for Ancillary Services to the extent the resource is certified and capable of providing Ancillary Service in the RTM up to the registered certified capacity for that Ancillary Service less any Day-Ahead Ancillary Services Awards.30.5.2.2 Supply Bids for Participating Generators.
+Energy Bids in the RTM must also contain a Bid for Ancillary Services to the extent the resource is certified and capable of providing Ancillary Service in the RTM up to the registered certified capacity for that Ancillary Service less any Day-Ahead Ancillary Services Awards.
+Scheduling Coordinators must submit the applicable Supply Bid components, including Self-Schedules, at the registered configuration level.

+30.5.2.2 Supply Bids for Participating Generators

 In addition to the common elements listed in Section 30.5.2.1, Supply Bids for Participating Generators shall contain the following components: Start-Up Bid, Minimum Load Bid, Ramp Rate, Minimum and Maximum Operating Limits; Energy Limit, Regulatory Must-Take/Must-Run Generation; Contingency Flag; and Contract Reference Number (if any).
+Scheduling Coordinators submitting these Bid components for a Multi-Stage Generating Resource must do so at the registered Multi-Stage Generating Resource configuration level.
 A Scheduling Coordinator for a Physical Scheduling Plant or a System Unit may include Generation Distribution Factors as part of its Supply Bid.
 If the Scheduling Coordinator has not submitted the Generation Distribution Factors applicable for the Bid, the CAISO will use default Generation Distribution Factors stored in the Master File.
 All Generation Distribution Factors used by the CAISO will be normalized based on Outage data that is available to the automated market systems.
+A Multi-Stage Generating Resource and its configurations are registered under a single Resource ID and Scheduling Coordinator for the Multi-Stage Generating Resource must submit all Bids for the resource’s configurations under the same Resource ID.
+For a Multi-Stage Generating Resources Scheduling Coordinators may submit bid curves for up to ten individual registered configurations of their Multi-Stage Generating Resources into the Day-Ahead Market and up to three individual registered configurations into the Real-Time Market.
+Scheduling Coordinators for Multi-Stage Generating Resources must submit a single Operational Ramp Rate for each configuration for which it submits a supply Bid either in the Day-Ahead Market or Real-Time Market.
+For Multi-Stage Generating Resources the Scheduling Coordinator may submit the Transition Times for feasible transitions registered in the Master File.
+The submitted Transition Time cannot be greater than the maximum transition time registered in the Master File.
+To the extent the Scheduling Coordinator does not submit the Transition Time for a registered feasible transition, the CAISO will use the registered maximum transition time for that transition for the specific Multi-Stage Generating Resource.

-Combined-cycle Generating Units may only be registered under a single Resource ID. * * *
+* * *

 30.5.2.6 Ancillary Services Bids.